-Our housekeeping teams have been exceptional in their hard work during the continued challenges COVID-19 presents to our inpatient services.
-They have and continue to keep our patients and clinical teams safe.
+Our housekeeping teams have been exceptional in their hard work during the continued challenges COVID19 presents to our inpatient services.
+They have, and are continuing, to keep our patients and clinical teams safe.

-There have been staffing challenges throughout the year and teams across the Trust have been supporting with things which would not normally be in their remit and filling in on the bank when they were not already working.
-Our housekeeping teams supported these volunteers to help us alongside their usual duties.
+There have been staffing challenges throughout the year.
+Teams across the Trust have been supporting with things which would not normally be in their remit.
+They have also been doing additional shifts when they were not already working.

 Jane Andrew works in our HR team and was nominated for her work around vaccination as a condition of deployment (VCOD).
 She really went over and above in supporting the project, particularly because of its sensitive nature.

-She was key in developing policy, templates, and guidance for managers (FAQs), and was a listening ear to staff in her divisions who were struggling.
-Jane supported other HR Business Partners with their understanding, liaised with system colleagues to support with consistency across the organisations, and ensured the necessary processes were in place.
+She was key in developing policy, templates, and guidance for managers (Frequently Asked Questions), and was a listening ear to staff in her divisions who were struggling.
+Jane supported other HR Business Partners with their understanding liaised with system colleagues to support with consistency across the organisations.
+She was key in ensuring the necessary processes were in place.

 Gill is now retired but was chosen as an LPFT Hero for her work in our CAMHS Eating Disorder Team.
-She was dedicated to helping team members with their training and development, and went above and beyond to check in with everyone working remotely to support them with their wellbeing.
+She was dedicated to helping team members with their training and development.
+She always went above and beyond to check in with everyone working remotely to support them with their wellbeing.

 Gill is a very democratic and compassionate leader who listened to the ideas and concerns of everyone in the team.
 She was a valued and well-respected member of staff who clearly put patient care at the heart of everything.

 The Estates and Facilities Team were nominated for going the extra mile to be helpful and approachable across our services and projects.
-They recently supported a member of staff in a new management role, who really appreciated their “invaluable input, patience and can-do attitude”.
+They recently supported a member of staff in a new management role.
+Their “invaluable input, patience and can-do attitude” was very much appreciated.

-Every member of the team always acts with kindness and compassion and seeks to empower staff in the Trust to ask for guidance and make improvements in their services.
+Every member of the team always acts with kindness and compassion.
+The team seeks to empower staff in the Trust to ask for guidance and make improvements in their services.
 Most of all, the team strive to deliver a “best in class” service to support our staff, patients and visitors.

 The Community Forensic Team is a small, trustwide service which over the past year has overcome challenges and operational changes.
-The team have continued to demonstrate safe, effective and person-centred community care, working dynamically and collaboratively with other community teams and external agencies.
+The team have continued to demonstrate safe, effective and person-centred community care.
+They work dynamically and collaboratively with other community teams and external agencies.

-The team have consistently delivered high quality care with compassion across the county and often go above and beyond for service users.
+The team have consistently delivered high quality care with compassion across the county.
+They often go above and beyond for service users.

 Charlotte Skuse has made an outstanding contribution and shown incredible dedication to both her patients and the service within Boston Older Adult CMHT.

-Charlotte is a very compassionate nurse and always advocates to ensure the very best for her patients, she frequently goes above and beyond what is required within her role as a CPN.
+Charlotte is a very compassionate nurse.
+She always advocates to ensure the very best for her patients.
+She frequently goes above and beyond what is required within her role as a CPN.

 Most recently a patient of Charlotte’s needed hospital treatment following a progressive physical deterioration.
 This patient presented with multiple safeguarding complexities.
 He was also very afraid of hospitals.

-Charlotte persistently monitored his wellbeing daily, strongly advocating and ensuring he was fully informed and supported throughout this process.
+Charlotte persistently monitored his wellbeing daily.
+She strongly advocated and ensured he was fully informed and supported throughout this process.
 Through her persistence and involving a wide multiagency approach, the patient was able to receive urgent medical treatment.

 The Lincolnshire Mental Health Adviser Helpline service was set up during the pandemic.
-The team were working 24/7 shifts whilst also working from home.
+The team were working 24 hours a day and 7 days a week shift work whilst also working from home.

-Despite these difficulties, the team has created a well-functioning service that has embraced new responsibilities and worked hard to make things work, often attending meetings in their own time to enable the service to be set up well and to publicise the service.
+Despite these difficulties, the team has created a well-functioning service that has embraced new responsibilities and worked hard to make things work.
+The team often attend meetings in their own time to enable the service to be set up well and to publicise the service.

 2020/21 LPFT Heroes